-Each professional pathway will include the opportunity to complete the state CTE certification and at least one professional/industry certification associated with that pathway.
+Each professional pathway will include the opportunity to complete the state CTE and professional/industry certifications associated with that pathway.
 The number of professional certifications available for students to earn will vary by pathway.

 GRADUATING SENIORS

 To participate in CTHS commencement exercises, students must complete all requirements and be approved by their counselor.
 Approval includes fulfillment of all graduation requirements (including credit from outside sources) and outstanding fees.
 The graduating senior will be counseled regarding his or her progress toward graduation; however, the responsibility for registration in required classes and the completion of those classes together with the completion and submission of all other required paperwork is that of the individual senior.